philipptempel/matlab-projectmanagement/index.md

             project a      project b
 ```
 such that `tooling` is dependency of both `project a` and `project b`, or, `project a` and `project b` both use functions from `tooling` and thus require `tooling` on MATLAB's search path.
-By defining these dependencies on the object level, you can simply `load` or `activate` your project `project a` and it will make sure that project `tooling` is also going to be loaded.
+By defining these dependencies on the object level, you can simply `open` your project `project a` and it will make sure that project `tooling` is also going to be loaded.

 ### Adding a New Project